CRACKED

 "Surrendered" the position to superstar Nielsen, and is now devoting

-and CRACKED mascot Sylvester P. Smythe can now
+mascot Sylvester P. Smythe can now be heard to

 Contact: